semgrep/semgrep-docs/docs/kb/semgrep-ci/ci-vs-cli.md

   - Semgrep CLI
 ---

-# Semgrep in CI vs CLI: align your scan results and understand differences
+# Semgrep in CI vs CLI: align your SAST scan results and understand differences

 When configuring Semgrep, it can be helpful to run it both using the command-line interface (CLI) and in continuous integration (CI) in order to review findings behavior.